elsewhencode/project-guidelines/README.md

 _Why:_

-> Web content is [accessibile by default](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML).
+> Web content is [accessible by default](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML).
 We compromise this when we build complex features.
-It's much easier to reduce this impact by considering accessibility from the start, rather than having to re-implement these features later.
+It's much easier to reduce this impact by considering accessibility from the start rather than re-implement these features later.

 - Arrange to do regular audits using [lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) [accessibility](https://web.dev/lighthouse-accessibility/) or the [axe DevTools extension](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US).
-Agree a minimum score based on your projects requirements.
+Agree on a minimum score based on your projects requirements.
 The scoring in both tools is based on [axe user impact assessments](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md#wcag-21-level-a--aa-rules).

-  > **Note:** [some important checks](https://web.dev/lighthouse-accessibility/#additional-items-to-manually-check) must be done manually, eg logical tab order.
+  > **Note:** [some important checks](https://web.dev/lighthouse-accessibility/#additional-items-to-manually-check) must be done manually, e.g. logical tab order.
 The above tools list these as manual/guided tests alongside the automated results.
 With axe you have to save your automated results to view these.

 - Install an a11y linter: